Dr. Lola Chambless

 Watch Dr. Lola Chambless explain the causes and symptoms of traumatic brain injury and concussion, as well as the importance of wearing a helmet during equestrian activities to reduce the risk of these injuries.
 This video is brought to you by Charles Owen.

 About This Video

-Dr. Lola Chambless, an assistant professor of neurosurgery at Vanderbilt University Medical Center and an equestrian, discusses why it’s important to wear a helmet while participating in equestrian activities to reduce the risk of concussion and traumatic brain injury (TBI).
+Dr. Lola Chambless is the Neurosurgery Residency Program Director and an associate professor of Neurological Surgery at Vanderbilt University Medical Center in Nashville, Tenn.
+She's also a lifelong equestrian.
+In this video, she discusses why it’s important to wear a helmet while participating in equestrian activities to reduce the risk of concussion and traumatic brain injury (TBI).
 She also explains traumatic brain injury and concussion symptoms, what to do if an equestrian sustains a fall or a blow to the head, and how to return to the sport after experiencing one of these head injuries.

 - Traumatic Brain Injuries

 This video is brought to you by Charles Owen.